Rajasthan Tour Packages

 A visit to this museum lets you see a number of captured tanks and other memorabilia from the battle, instilling a sense of immense pride in your country and its soldiers.
 The museum also features an audio-visual room where they screen movies about the battle.
 You can also see an interview with Major Kuldip Singh Chandpuri who was a crucial part of the Longewala battle.
 In the video, he gives a detailed description of how the soldiers fought the Longewala battle.

-The museum also has a war memorial replete with many war trophies and vintage equipment, along with tanks, guns, and military vehicles, murals of soldiers who lost their lives in the war, and weapons which were used during the same.
+The museum also has a war memorial replete with many war trophies and vintage equipment, along with tanks, guns, and military vehicles, murals of soldiers who lost their lives in the war, and weapons that were used during the same.
 Even the Air Force has given a Hunter aircraft, which was used during the Battle of Longewala in the 1971 Indo-Pak War, as a present to the museum.
 Located on the Jaisalmer-Jodhpur Highway, the museum has free entry, and holds a very important part of our country’s history.
 It is truly one of the places that you cannot afford to miss.

 LAUNGEWALA WAR MEMORIAL

 One of the first major engagements in the Western sector during the Indo-Pakistani War of 1971, the Battle of Laungewala is an inspiring tale of courage in the face of unconquerable odds.
 A shining example of the courage, bravery, and valor of the Indian soldiers, the Battle of Laungewala created history on 4 December 1971, when about a hundred Indian defenders halted the advancing troops of about 2000 Pakistani soldiers and 60 tanks.
 To celebrate the grit and steely resolve of the Indian soldiers who stalled Pakistani forces from their aim of cutting deep into the Indian Territory, the Desert Corps at Laungewala have constructed the Laungewala Was Memorial.
-Both the above memorials are a must visit for any patriotic Indian to pay tributes to the martyrs of the two battles a must be part of your itinerary in your Rajasthan packages, of whichever category they may be.
+Both the above memorials are a must-visit for any patriotic Indian to pay tributes to the martyrs of the two battles a must be part of your itinerary in your Rajasthan packages, of whichever category they may be.
 An inspiring destination, this war memorial commemorates the valor and the supreme sacrifice of our brave soldiers, instilling in you a sense of pride when you visit this site

 AKAL WOOD FOSSIL PARK

 Rajasthan is a treasure trove of history and historical artifacts, but one place, in particular, takes you beyond the ‘timeline of the present’, right into the prehistoric Jurassic era.
 The Akal Wood Fossil Park is a 21-hectare preserved area that lies about 17 km from Jaisalmer, towards Barmer.180 million years ago, a forest used to stand where the park is today.
 The area was then submersed into the sea and the tree trunks were preserved in the form of fossils.
 With remnants of fallen and broken logs that date back to pre-historic times, the park is an absolute must-visit attraction.
 Here, you can see large fossilized trunks from trees of different sizes that have been placed in corrugated iron shelters.
 There are about 25 numb trees, along with centuries-old fossils, and right at the entrance, you can also stroke a fossil of an ancient redwood tree trunk.
 In the geological area that had only non-flowering trees, an entire forest comprising of huge trees was fossilized.
-The presence of these gigantic trees suggests that in the lower Jurassic age, the area had hot and humid climate that was able to support a luxuriant forest, as compared to the stark dry climate of today.
+The presence of these gigantic trees suggests that in the lower Jurassic age, the area had a hot and humid climate that was able to support a luxuriant forest, as compared to the stark dry climate of today.

 Located in Bada Bagh in Jaisalmer, Vyas Chhatri is one of the most beautiful examples of Rajasthani architecture.
 This old Brahmin cemetery, full of local versions of cenotaphs, is dedicated to Ved Vyaas, the sage who wrote the epic, Mahabharata.
 Filled with cenotaphs all throughout, this place is more popularly referred to as the sunset point of Jaisalmer.
 Every evening, hordes of people visit the Vyas Chhatri to get a glimpse of the beautiful desert sunset.
 Everywhere around here you can see beautiful golden sandstone chhatris that are covered in intricate and delicate carvings.
 A popular destination among tourists, Vyas Chhatri offers a bird’s eye view of Jaisalmer, the fort, and even the adjoining areas.
 Visitors can also witness a number of locals at Vyas Chhatri, playing Rajasthani tunes on the algoza, a double fluted instrument, making it an experience that astounds the senses.